Code-Institute-Submissions/Milestone-9/README.md

 ### Content

+* The quote i used on the homepage for my hero image i copied from [here](https://www.facebook.com/303866096908335/posts/top-5-quotes-of-damien-dempsey-i-was-in-my-teens-and-i-was-going-through-a-bit-o/316906802270931/)

 * The text for the about section on the homepage was copied from the [Wikipedia Early Life](https://en.wikipedia.org/wiki/Damien_Dempsey)

 * The text for the discography section is a mix of my own and copied from [Wikipedia Damien Dempsey Discography](https://en.wikipedia.org/wiki/Damien_Dempsey_discography)

 ### Media

 * The Homepage photo used in this site was obtained from Damien Dempseys official website and permission was given from his management team.
-Although it is for educational purposes i thought it would be a helpful learning curve to go a step further and get permission for the image i have used.
+Although it is for educational purposes i thought it would be a helpful learning process to go a step further and get permission for the image i have used.
+[See Here](https://damiendempsey.com/)

+* The Tour section image is from a photographer known as Sean Smyth who also gave me permission to use his images for my project.

+* The Music & Video Section images are from [The Last Mixed Tape](https://thelastmixedtape.com/2019/10/21/damien-dempsey-will-return-to-iveagh-gardens-next-summer/) I did make contact with the site to ask for permission but as of now i have not received a reply.

+* All my other images are from various online outlets who i also contacted for permission to use the images but have not received a reply to date.
+As it is for educational purpose and not for profit i was made aware that it may not be neccessary to ask for permission.

 * The Videos i used on the website where attained from Damiens Offical [Youtube](https://www.youtube.com/channel/UCa055fVTZiTHEI0tOZWfetg)

 ### Acknowledgements

-- I received inspiration for this project from X
+A special thanks to my mentor, Ali Ashik for his support, time, suggestions, and constructive feedback throughout my project.

+Also another Special thank you to David Rowell of Autonomy Music Group & Sean Smyth of (https://seansmyth.ie/) for also allowing me to use his images.
+I also want to thank them both for coming back to me in a swift and timely manner.

+Finally a thank you to all the Code Institute community of Slack for there ongoing advice & help.